 The District has designated the Director of Diversity, Compliance, and Title IX as its Equal Opportunity Officer to be responsible for the day-to-day implementation of the Plan.
 If the designation of the Equal Employment Opportunity Officer changes before this Plan is next revised, the District will notify employees and applicants for employment of the new designee.
 The Director of Diversity, Compliance, and Title IX is responsible for administering, implementing and monitoring the Plan, including assuring compliance with the requirements of Title 5, sections 53000 et seq.
-The Director of Diversity, Compliance, and Title IX is posted on the website, ensuring selection procedures are followed and using reliable public and private data to monitor applicant pools.
+The Director of Diversity, Compliance, and Title IX is also responsible for receiving complaints, ensuring the plan is posted on the website, ensuring selection procedures are followed and using reliable public and private data to monitor applicant pools.